Chicken & Broccoli Rabe Soup with Tortellini

 - 1 package (19 ounces) frozen cheese tortellini

 - Additional grated Parmesan cheese

 - Fill a Dutch oven two-thirds full with water; bring to a boil.
 Cut 1/2 in. off ends of broccoli rabe; trim woody stems.
 Coarsely chop stems and leaves; add to boiling water.
 Cook, uncovered, just until crisp-tender, 1-2 minutes.
-Drain; sprinkle with nutmeg, 1/4 teaspoon salt and 1/8 teaspoon pepper.
+Drain and remove from pan; sprinkle with nutmeg and 1/8 teaspoon pepper.